Importing Medical Devices Into The US: FDA Rules and Requirements

 Do I Need a Medical Device Import License?

-The short answer is: No, you do not need an import license to import medical supplies to the U.S. But that doesn’t mean that there is no additional regulation you’ll need to comply with.
+The short answer is: No, you do not need an import license to import medical supplies or PPE to the U.S. But that doesn’t mean that there is no additional regulation you'll need to comply with.

 Instead, importers may be required to register with the FDA.
 Some entities may also be required to list all of the devices and activities performed.
 The most important detail that determines your FDA registration and listing responsibilities is the type of activity that you conduct in regards to the medical instruments.